PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image114.png"
-style="width:6.42774in;height:1.33653in" />
+style="width:6.3871in;height:1.32808in" />

 ### Loading Reports using Bookmarks to Select a Language

-If you plan to publish a Power BI report with data translations for licensed users in the Power BI Service, you must devise a way to load the report with the correct language filtering for the current user.
+If you plan to publish a Power BI report with data translations for access by users through the Power BI Service, you must devise a way to load the report with the correct language filtering for the current user.
 This can be accomplished by creating a set of bookmarks which apply filters to the **Languages** table.
 When using this approach, you start by creating a separate bookmark for each language that supports data translations.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image115.png"
-style="width:1.8576in;height:1.53968in" />
+style="width:2.33636in;height:1.93651in" />

 When creating bookmarks to filter tables, you should disable **Display** and **Current Page** and only enable **Data** behavior.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image116.png"
-style="width:1.83535in;height:2.2659in" />
+style="width:1.63492in;height:2.01844in" />

 Earlier in this article, you learned that it is possible to load a report in the Power BI Service using the **language** parameter to force